Property Brothers (franchise): Brother vs. Brother

 The first season under the new format (season three) premiered on June 3, 2015, and had an audience of over 13 million viewers.
 Jonathan won.
 The fourth season premiered on June 1, 2016, this time with homes based in Las Vegas.
 The season brought in 14 million viewers.
 The next season of Brother vs. Brother was filmed in Galveston, Texas, and premiered on May 31.
 Penalties for losing challenges included "be[ing] forced to endure miserable outings such as riding a terrifying amusement park attraction, climbing an 81-foot obstacle ropes course or heading out to sea to catch shrimp for the winner's dinner."
 They sought to collaborate with fellow HGTV stars Chip and Joanna Gaines of Fixer Upper, which is filmed in nearby Waco, Texas, but the couple was busy.
 Drew won the season, selling his home for $690,000—a $90,000 profit.
 Commercially, the season had more than 12 million total viewers, and was the number-two cable show among upscale women aged 25–54 in its timeslot.
 The following season was filmed in the suburbs of San Francisco and premiered on May 28, 2018.
 HGTV announced the renewal of the series for a seventh season on December 17, 2019.
-On July 29, 2020, it was announced that the seventh season will premiere on September 18, 2020.
+On July 29, 2020, it was announced that the seventh season would premiere on September 18, 2020.

 By 2017, Brother vs. Brother remained HGTV's highest rated show.